Dohyeon Lee

 ECoRAG: Evidentiality-guided Compression for Long Context RAG

-Yeonseok Jeong, Jinsu Kim, Dohyeon Lee, Seung-won Hwang
+Yeonseok Jeong, Jinsu Kim, Dohyeon Lee, and Seung-won Hwang.

 tRAG: Term-level Retrieval-Augmented Generation for Zero-shot Retrieval